 The Board of Trustees of the Council is composed of local artists, business leaders, and members of the community-at-large who are interested in the continued development of this county-wide arts support and service network.
 Financial support for Council activities has been generated through an annual membership and contribution drive.
 Through special memorial contributions in 2002 and 2003, the Council was able to establish The Medina County Arts Council Endowment Fund under the Medina County Fund of the Akron Community Foundation.
 Income from this fund will be allowed to capitalize for the near future to allow the fund to grow for future income.

-The Council has also sponsored other special projects from time to time, in cooperation with other arts organizations, and was an early contributor to The Medina County Schools’ Fine Arts Tours when that program was first organized.
+The Council has also sponsored other special projects from time to time, in cooperation with other arts organizations.
 The Council publishes a quarterly newsletter, Arts Views.
 Each year the Council honors Medina County companies, organizations, and individuals with Service to the Arts Awards.